adaltas/ece-bigdata-2022-fall/modules/01.introduction-to-big-data/index.md

 ## Data jobs: Data Engineer

 Data Engineers are in charge of building the infrastructure to deliver, store and process the data.
-He collect, move, store and prepare the data.
+They collect, move, store and prepare the data.

 - Data ingestion and storage
 - Data pipelines and orchestration - Optimization